Avinash-1-10/star-apps-assesment/readme.md

 To run the Umbrella Customizer locally, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/Avinash-1-10/star-apps-assesment`
-2. Navigate to the project directory: `cd umbrella-customizer`
+2. Navigate to the project directory: `cd star-apps-assesment`
 3. Open `index.html` in your web browser.

 ### Technologies Used